ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

     The best thing to do would be freeze and combine it at the Lab.

 Even when you get this warning, you still have quite a bit of time left with your monster.
-Depending on your monster's starting lifespan, they may have ~8 months to ~1 year and 4 months of lifespan left.
+Depending on your monster's starting lifespan and how you raise them, they may have ~8 months to ~1 year and 4 months of lifespan left.

 Strategy
 --------